mojodean/mojodean/README.md

 ### 🔭 Work

-I am a Vice President of Engineering at Rocket Companies, based out of Detroit, Michigan.
-My teams focus on our client products and we use cloud infrastructure and resources to build and deploy APIs and services to deliver incredible experiences for our consumers.
+I am a Vice President of Engineering at Rocket based out of Detroit, Michigan.
+My teams focus on our client products and we use cloud infrastructure and resources to build and deploy APIs and services for our consumer experiences.

 ### Previous Projects